bodgit/puppet-openldap/README.md

 This module can install LDAP libraries, client utilities and more importantly install and configure the `slapd` ḋaemon to provide directory services.

-RHEL/CentOS, Ubuntu and Debian are supported using Puppet 4.4.0 or later.
+RHEL/CentOS, Ubuntu, Debian and OpenBSD are supported using Puppet 4.4.0 or later.

 ## Setup